F-Stack/f-stack/dpdk/doc/guides/nics/vmxnet3.rst

 `http://www.vmware.com/pdf/vsp_4_vmxnet3_perf.pdf <http://www.vmware.com/pdf/vsp_4_vmxnet3_perf.pdf>`_

 As a PMD, the VMXNET3 driver provides the packet reception and transmission callbacks, vmxnet3_recv_pkts and vmxnet3_xmit_pkts.
-It does not support scattered packet reception as part of vmxnet3_recv_pkts and vmxnet3_xmit_pkts.
-Also, it does not support scattered packet reception as part of the device operations supported.

 The VMXNET3 PMD handles all the packet buffer memory allocation and resides in guest address space and it is solely responsible to free that memory when not needed.